PyWPS/pywps-workshop/06-Deployment.md

 On the first run it is likely that Apache will report an internal error.
 The code on folder `pywps-flask` needs to have read/write permission to user www-data (Apache)

 Apache has the advantage of not requiring extra servers like green unicorn

+If somenthing does not work as expected, check `/var/log/apache2/error.log` file.